-NOTE! the format of the Pad1 sub-option is a special case -- it does not have Sub-Option Len and Sub-Option Data fields.
+NOTE! the format of the Pad1 sub-option is a special case -- it has neither Sub-Option Len nor Sub-Option Data fields.

 The Pad1 sub-option is used to insert one octet of padding into the Sub-Options area of a Mobile IPv6 option.
 If more than one octet of padding is required, the PadN sub-option, described next, should be used, rather than multiple Pad1 sub-options.